herrkraatz/react-native-deployment/README.md

     - Create the App within App Store Connect and Google Play Console
     - iOS: Make sure to use the same bundle ID as in bundleIdentifier of app.json file (above).

-6. Submit it to the Store
+6. Submit it to the Stores

     First please see https://docs.expo.io/versions/latest/guides/app-stores.html